dougeby/IntuneDocs/intune/early-edition.md

 ### App Protection Policies  <!-- 679615 -->
 Intune App Protection Policies will offer the ability to create global, default policies to quickly enable protection across all users in the entire tenant.

-### Configure an iOS app PIN <!-- 1586774 -->
-Soon you will be able to require a PIN for targeted iOS apps.
-You can configure the PIN requirement and expiration date in days through the Azure portal.
-When required, a user will be required to set and use a new PIN before getting access to an iOS app.
-Only iOS apps that have app protection enabled with the Intune App SDK will support this feature.

 <!-- the following are present prior to 1711 -->

 ### Azure Active Directory web sites can require the Intune Managed Browser App and support Single Sign-On for the Managed Browser (Public Preview) <!-- 710595 -->